Divisekara/kafka-practice/README.md

 -offset flag has a default value of 'newest' and we can set it to 'oldest' then we can access the older values produced to the broker

+you can specify the partitions as well default is 'all'

+16. Now we can move to the coding examples of producer and consumer sarama provides two producing mechanisms which are Asynchronous, synchronous